 Things Merging And Falling Apart

-Things Merging and Falling Apart (2010-2017) consists of unique type C contact prints (photograms) created in a color darkroom using long exposures.
+Things Merging and Falling Apart (2010 - 2017) is a series of type C camera-less contact prints (photograms) created from mostly organic materials in a color darkroom using long exposures.

 My interest in cameraless photography came from a desire to capture not a decisive moment, but a time lapse, a movement or transformation of fragile organic objects caught on a light-sensitive surface.
 One of my inspirations was to watch the making of precious sand mandalas that take days of intense labor and, once completed, are destroyed without any regrets as a symbol of impermanence.
 Essentially, even the sharpest, most beautifully composed glossy image fails to represent reality because it’s trying to hold on to something that’s impossible to grasp.